jberkenbilt/qfs/README.md

 To set up a new site, do the following on the site:
 * Locally create `.qfs/repo/config`
 * Write the site's name to `.qfs/site`
-* Run `qfs init-site`, which does the following:
-  * If `.qfs/sites/$site/db` already exists on the repository, offer to remove it.
-If it is not removed, fail.
-  * Pull the `.qfs` directory from the repository.

-You can now create `.qfs/sites/$site/filter` locally (if not already present) and run `qfs pull`.
+* If you are recreating a site that previously existed, remove any existing `.qfs/sites/$site/db` file.
+This will create momentary drift in the repo, but it will be resolved after the next push.
+* Run `qfs pull`.
+If there is no filter for the site, this will only pull the `.qfs` directory.
+In that case, you can create a local filter and run `qfs pull` again.

 Note that bad things will happen if you have two simultaneously existing sites with the same name.
 If you need to recreate a previously existing site, such as if you lose a site and want to pull its